-(Windows specific term) The COM+ Registration Database and the Windows Registry store COM+ application attributes, class attributes, application attributes, class attributes, and computer-level attributes.
+(Windows specific term) The COM+ Registration Database and the Windows Registry store COM+ application attributes, class attributes, and computer-level attributes.
 This guarantees consistency among these attributes and provides common operation on top of these attributes.

 command-line interface

 A set of DOS and UNIX like commands that you can use in shell scripts to perform Data Protector configuration, backup, restore, and management tasks.